The Benefits of Child Inclusive Mediation

 It has repeatedly been found that Child Inclusive Mediation is a critical part of any mediated separation process and the team at Horizon Mediation specialise in this important area.

-The report indicated there was “greater contentment with care and contact arrangements and less inclination to want to change these arrangements; and greater stability of care and contact patterns over the year” for example.
+The report indicated there was “greater contentment with care and contact arrangements and less inclination to want to change these arrangements; and greater stability of care and contact patterns over the year”.

 The children in this group were reportedly significantly more content and less inclined to want a different arrangement than those who were not consulted in mediation.

-A 4 year follow-up of these parents who engaged in Child Inclusive Mediation indicated continuing advantages flowing from Child-Inclusive Mediation over the longer term (McIntosh et al., 2009).
+A 4-year follow-up of these parents who engaged in the study spoke to the continuing benefits of Child-Inclusive Mediation in the longer term (McIntosh et al., 2009).

 “a process that ultimately seeks to refocus on the best interests of the child, through higher levels of engagement of their parents’ capacity to think and plan more cooperatively about them.”